-(see p.
-3 of Sex and Gender).
+(see Sex and Gender).
 Extended family members typically assist with raising the children, some of whom live with relatives, such as aunts and uncles.
 Many families expect boys and girls to contribute to maintaining the home from an early age.
 Boys often learn to fish, while girls typically weave and assist in caring for younger siblings.
 Parents, relatives, and community members often discipline children by evoking shame or occasionally using corporal punishment.

-Birth: Due to historically high infant mortality rates (see p.
-4 of Sustenance and Health), Micronesians typically do not celebrate the birth of a child until at least 1 year after birth.
+Birth: Due to historically high infant mortality rates (see Sustenance and Health), Micronesians typically do not celebrate the birth of a child until at least 1 year after birth.
 While mothers are usually the primary caregivers, older siblings, fathers, extended family, and neighbors often assist in infant care.
 Many infants sleep in the same bed with their parents.
 Breastfeeding is also common.
 Although recent data is unavailable, as of 1999, about 60% of children breastfed, similar to nearby Palau (59%) in 1995 and significantly higher than the Philippines (38%) in 1998.

-Rites of Passage: Micronesian Christians (see p.
-3-4, 5-6 of Religion and Spirituality) mark life's milestones with various rites of passage.
+Rites of Passage: Micronesian Christians (see Religion and Spirituality) mark life's milestones with various rites of passage.
 Christian families tend to baptize babies within a few weeks of birth.
-Some children celebrate communion and confirmation into the Catholic community (see p.
-5 of Religion and Spirituality).
+Some children celebrate communion and confirmation into the Catholic community (see Religion and Spirituality).
 On Yap, many boys partake in a hair-cutting ceremony, which marks the end of adolescence.
 Women's houses traditionally provided a gathering and living space for menstruating women, although fewer women use them today.